We held a live meeting on December 4 to learn more about the Port Lands Flood Protection project.

 View the presentation slides here.

-This is the third set of presentations, designs for the roadway and public realm along Lake Shore Boulevard East between Cherry Street and Carlaw Avenue.
+This is the third set of presentations, designs for the roadway and public realm along Lake Shore Boulevard East between Don Roadway and Carlaw Avenue.
 This presentation begins with an overview of the proposal to deliver some elements of the City of Toronto’s Gardiner East project along with the Port Lands Flood Protection project.

 Design direction for work on the Gardiner East and Lake Shore Boulevard East comes from the approved Environmental Assessment carried out by Waterfront Toronto and the City of Toronto.
 More information on that study can be found here.